certhub/certhub/doc/installation.rst

 ------------

-The executables provided by certhub only depend on ``openssl`` and any of the following supported ACME clients: Certbot_, Dehydrated_ or Lego_.
+The executables provided by certhub only depend on ``openssl`` and any of the following supported ACME clients: Certbot_ or Lego_.
 Certhub includes DNS-01 challenge hooks for ``nsupdate`` and Lexicon_.

 In order to use the systemd units, ``git`` and git-gau_ is required.